 Hey, are you also crazy about Tolkien’s Middle-earth and the languages spoken there?
 In this post we talk about Orcish (occasionally Orkish): no, it’s not the language of the orchids 🌸 but that spoken by orcs. 👹

 As with the other languages created by the British philologist, there is more to this than meets the eye.
 Tolkien portrays the orcs in one way, Peter Jackson in his films represents them in another one.

 The temptation is to write the whole thing off, thinking: “well, they are just useless slaves of Sauron, dirty, ugly, pure brutality”.
 Hmmmm nope.

 In reality, orcs have a social structure, factions, likings and aversions, language and… even soul.
 Poking over and over, a few questions arise: Where do orcs come from❓

 Why are some huge and others small?
 Why do some seem intelligent and others dull?
 Are they all evil?

-And in our case, also: Why do some express themselves in the Black Speech, others in the Common Tongue, and others speak Orkish?
-And what kind of language is Orkish? 🤔
+And in our case, also: Why do some express themselves in the Black Speech, others in the Common Tongue, and others speak Orcish?
+And what kind of language is Orcish? 🤔

 In this post I try to shed some light on it: you’ll see how it all is more interesting than it would seem at first. 🤓